AlibabaCloudDocs/ecs/intl.en-US/Network/Elastic Network Interfaces/Assign secondary private IP addresses.md

     **Note:** If some Linux distributions do not support the `ifconfig` command, you can run the `ip addr show` command.

-3. Configure a secondary private IP address based on the operating system of your instance.
+3. Configure secondary private IP addresses based on the operating system of your instance.

     -   RHEL series: CentOS 6, CentOS 7, Red Hat 6, Red Hat 7, or Alibaba Cloud Linux 2
         1. Open the network configuration file.